-There’s a sense of anticipation when you visit Slovenia with kids, as if around every turn in the road there might be something yet more wondrous.
-From castles to caves (even castles within caves!), from white horses that leap to rugged, rocky shores jutting into the sea, Slovenia feels like a fairy tale come to life.
+EUROPE, Coastal Slovenia with Kids – There’s a sense of anticipation when you visit Slovenia with kids, as if around every turn in the road there might be something yet more wondrous.
+From castles to caves (even castles within caves!), from white horses that leap to rocky shores jutting into the sea, Slovenia feels like a fairy tale come to life.

-Having fallen under the rule of many, from Italians to Austrians to the Communism of the last century, the influence of all who passed here is unmistakable in the art, the architecture, and the food.
+Having fallen under the rule of many, from Italians to Austrians to the Communism of the last century, the influence of all who passed here is unmistakable.
+Just look to the art, the architecture, and the food that you’ll enjoy during your stay.
 Today, Slovenians are proudly independent, while still embracing much of their heritage.

 The country encompasses just under eight thousand square miles, making it about the size of New Jersey.
 The short, twenty-seven-mile coastline and the area just beyond it known as “the Karst” are easily accessible via flights into Koper and are a great region to begin your acquaintance with Slovenia.
 As you plan your travels, here are 4 adventurous activities, 1 great place to stay, and 1 great place to eat while exploring coastal Slovenia with kids.